 Nicholas Carr, who writes about technology and culture, says, “I think we become obsessive in our desire to keep checking Facebook updates and texts and emails.”
 Carr believes there’s a scientific reason why these devices are our favorite vices: “People have a primitive instinct to want to gather information, to want to know everything that’s going on around them.
 And you can kind of see how that would help you survive back in cavemen and cavewomen days.
 Where it becomes a problem is when we create this new world for ourselves where there’s unlimited amounts of information.
 We can’t stop this compulsive checking.”

 I can agree with this up to a point.
 However, the thing we are really driven to “gather” is not information per se, but the sense of connection that information offers… or rather, a false or pseudo sense of connection.
-In Dao-speak:
+As chapter 47 reveals,

 Without going out the door we can know all under heaven.